 In retrospect, it seems odd that I just stumbled across what is a common treatment for the disease I now have been diagnosed with, Meniere’s.
 I probably would not know what it was now if I had not been diagnosed with high blood pressure a few years ago.
 One of the things that they tell you when you go on the blood pressure medication is “do not take Decongestants, especially Pseudophed”.
 So I quit, even though I knew the fall and spring season would be hell.

 They were.
 In fact, it was a hell I had never even come close to experiencing before.
 I couldn’t make the world hold still, sometimes for several days.
 The disorientation was bad enough, but the vertigo was disabling; and it just got worse.
 The attacks would hit me from out of nowhere.
 I would just have had a good meal, or I might just be holding my head the wrong way and the world would just take off spinning.
-I discovered Bonine about that time and I still carry Meclizine everywhere with me.
+I discovered Meclizine about that time and I carried it everywhere with me for at least a year.
 I went to see my first ENT (ear, nose & throat doctor) about that time as well, a totally useless individual who ran rather expensive tests on me, and then told me there was nothing wrong with me.
 Great, just the answer I wanted.

 I love the internet.
 If you want to know something, and can find your way to a search engine, you can find what you are looking for.
 The internet is quiet if you want it to be, too.
 Nothing that you need listen to other than the ringing in the ears.
 So I searched.
 One condition kept popping up that matched my symptoms.
 That couldn’t be it though, surely.
 The Wife thought it was the blood pressure medication, but through experimentation we determined that there was no real correlation between the two.